 Many consider this as an advantage over real leather.

 Faux leather is consideredvegan leather since it does not use any real animals in the process.
 Many therefore use fake leather as a cruelty-free alternative to owning accessories such as handbags and furniture.
 It is however important to consider the environmental concern that fake leather brings.
+The reliance on petroleum-based plastics in faux leather production presents significant environmental challenges.
+While synthetic leather offers a cruelty-free alternative to animal products, studies indicate that materials like PVC and PU may contribute to plastic pollution, highlighting the need for continued innovation in sustainable production methods (Chidara et al., 2025; Wei & Zimmermann, 2017).
 Since the making of fake leather involves a plastic base such as PVC, many raise its ecological impacts.
 There are however many brands that produce fake leather that is innovating to keep the ecological impacts low.

 Cost Comparison